seannybgoode/LibGDXVideoSample/README.md

 A tip of the cap to Aaron Snoswell for doing the basic work necessary to make this project possible.
 We've taken this work and done some optimization and added audio support.

+#0.1.5 changes
+-fixed the missing java class Node

+-removed references to the proprietary GameManager class

+-added executable test applications

+-added missing jars to the git index, they were missing for some reason

+-added pom.xml for maven dependency management (thanks Piotr Jastrzebski!)

 #0.1.4 changes

 - Fixed an issue where video playback could be far ahead of the audio